 |

-SD, xD, MS and so on.
-Despite the confusing names the different formats
+formats CF, SD, xD, MS and so on.
+Despite the confusing names the

-format for their devices.
-Sometimes erroneously used as a generic term
+memory format for their devices.
+Sometimes erroneously used as a

-for memory cards. eXtreme Digital (xD): xD is the memory card format used on
+generic term for memory cards. eXtreme Digital (xD): xD is the memory card format used on FujiFilm

-FujiFilm and Olympus digital cameras.
-While xD is the smallest memory
+and Olympus digital cameras.
+While xD is the smallest memory card

-card format the speed that pictures that are written to the card is
+format the speed that pictures that are written to the card is slower

 used by digital cameras and MP3 players.
 Smart Media were very limited